 After the first week, with your doctor’s permission and if there are no complications or bleeding from the wound, then it can be beneficial to walk up to 10 minutes a day to help prevent blood clots.
 With your doctor’s permission, you can then gradually increase this over the next few weeks, walking about 20-30 minutes in weeks six to eight.

-“If you’ve had a C-section you should avoid exercises that put a lot of strain on the abdominals like sit-ups, planks, press-ups and leg raises”
+“If you’ve had a C-section, you should avoid postnatal exercises that put a lot of strain on the abdominals, like sit-ups, planks, press-ups and leg raises”

 Is there anything I should do while waiting to get more active?

-You can do pelvic floor exercises within the first week after giving birth.
+You can start pelvic floor exercises within the first week after giving birth.
 As you go into the second week, you should be able to start doing pelvic tilts, gently using your lower tummy muscles and to tilt your pubic bone up towards you.
-You should continue with both the pelvic floor and pelvic tilting exercises throughout the eight week recovery phase.
+For optimum postnatal health, you should continue with both pelvic floor and pelvic tilting exercises throughout the eight-week recovery phase.

 Be wary though, there will be things you may not have thought about, like getting out of bed or getting off the floor if you’ve been lying on your back, which are effectively a sit up, and these will put stress on your abdominals!
 Roll onto your side and get up in a safer way, using your hands to help push you up into a sitting position.